genderkit/genderkit/CONTRIBUTING.md

   For alternative ways to achieve a similar result.
 - How do I do/use/get [name]?

   Instructions or advice on how to access or use a particular treatment or technique.
+Any information about eligibility requirements will go here.
 - What kinds are there?

   Discussion of the different types of whatever this thing is, if it comes in multiple variants.